Jayson Gaddis: Founder of The Relationship School

 01:01:30.65 – Jayson Gaddis

 Parts of my history that were much needed and it was very healing.
-Um and it was so so awesome and I’m actually really glad that the tech on the phones was lower than it’d be harder now as a parent.
+And it was so awesome and I’m actually really glad that the tech on the phones was lower than it’d be harder now as a parent.

 Parental Involvement and Play